vanHeemstraSystems/mattermost-headstart/300/500/100/200/README.md

 Finally, choose to ***Save Changes***.

+***NOTE***: The deployment may fail still, but that is OK for now.
+In the next step we will add additional requirements taht will make it deploy successfully.

 ## Step 4: Add a disk with /data as the mount path.

+In [your private service](https://dashboard.render.com/pserv/srv-c8tf51s41ls5dnacg3m0/deploys/dep-c8tf53441ls5dnacg3og) Choose the Disks menu item and click ***Add Disk***.

+Name: mattermost

+Mount Path: /data

+Size: 1 GB (you can increase the size later, but you can't decrease it.
+Pick the lowest value that works for your app.

+Click ***Save***.

 ## Step 5: Set the Docker build context directory to ```./minio``` and the Dockerfile path to ```./minio/Dockerfile```.